jj3128/BellyFlopEngine/README.md

 Add "from BellyFlopEngine import*" to the top of the python file and create a new class which inherits from MonoBehaviour.
 At the bottom of the python file create an instance of that class.

+Also, add the line of code "_monoBehaviour = MonoBehaviour1()" at the bottom of your file (this is important)

 Create 5 functions in the class, Start, EarlyUpdate, Update, LateUpdate, FixedUpdate each with the argument "self" in them.
 Add a "pass" in each of these functions for now.
 Note : if you want to pass a variable into the class when creating it you can add extra arguments to the start class which basically acts like "def "__innit__"